-Multilingualism, The strength of Brussels
+Multilingualism, the strength of Brussels

 Brussels is international and multicultural, with 186 nationalities and hundreds of languages spoken within its borders.
 This diversity is both an asset and a challenge, one that Brussels aims to meet by successfully embracing multilingualism.